SpaceX Starbase: Local and economic impact

 Among nearby locales, reception to Starship's development has been mixed, especially from cities close to the Starbase spaceport.
 Proponents of SpaceX's arrival said the company would provide money, education, and job opportunities to the country's poorest areas.
 Fewer than one-fifth of those 25 or older in the Rio Grande Valley have a bachelor's degree, in comparison to the national average of one-third.
 The local government has stated that the company boosted the local economy by hiring residents and investing, aiding the three-tenths of the population who live in poverty.

 The launch facility was approved for construction two miles from approximately thirty homes, with no indication that this would cause problems for the homeowners.
 Five years later in 2019, following an FAA re-evaluation of the environmental impact and the issuance of new FAA requirements that residents be asked to voluntarily stay outside their houses during particular tanking and engine ignition tests, SpaceX decided that a couple dozen of these homes were too close to the launch facility over the long term and sought acquisition of these properties.
 An attorney with expertise on such situations referred to the timeframe given by SpaceX for homeowners to consider their purchase (two weeks) offer as "aggressive".

-In 2021, activist Elias Cantu of the League of United Latin American Citizens said the company encourages Brownsville's gentrification, and fears an ever-increasing property valuation and a risk of low-income residents being pushed out of the neighborhood.
+In 2021, activist Elias Cantu of the League of United Latin American Citizens said that the company encourages Brownsville's gentrification, and that he fears an ever-increasing property valuation and a risk of low-income residents being pushed out of the neighborhood.

 In June 2021, Cameron County District Attorney Luis Saenz threatened to prosecute SpaceX for unauthorized road and beach closures, as well as employing security officers who may not be licensed to carry handguns.
 The United States Fish and Wildlife Service said that SpaceX had caused 1,000 hours of highway closures in 2019, well above the permitted 300 hours, prompting concerns of economic impacts from the extra 700 hours of road closures.